Techgrounds-Cloud-9/cloud-9-jairvaneer/01_IT-Fundamentals/02_Linux/LNX-2/Files and Directories.md

 # Files and Directories
+This assignment pertains to the ways in wich data is structured on a computer.
 ## Key terminology
 - **Directory**
 A directory is a file cataloging structure used on computers.
 Directories are also known as folders, which can contain files.
 It is often pictured as a tree, with the root directory at its base, and all other directories branching out from there.